ichigobranding/framingos-chainstore/wp-content/plugins/miniorange-2-factor-authentication/readme.txt

 * miniOrange Authenticator App <b>encrypts all data</b>, whereas Google Authenticator stores data in plain text.
 * miniOrange Authenticator App has in-build <b>Pin-Protection</b> so you can protect your google authenticator keys or whole app using pin whereas Google Authenticator is not protected at all.
 * miniOrange has better backup methods.
-* No need to type in the code at all. <a href="http://miniorange.com/contact" target="_blank">Contact us</a> to get <b>miniOrange Autofill Plugin</b>, it can seamlessly connect your computer to your phone.
+* No need to type in the code at all. <a href="https://miniorange.com/contact" target="_blank">Contact us</a> to get <b>miniOrange Autofill Plugin</b>, it can seamlessly connect your computer to your phone.
 Code will get auto filled and saved.

 <h4>Free/Premium Version</h4>
-By default, Two-Factor Authentication (Google Authenticatot) plugin for Wordpress is free for 1 user forever.
+By default, Two-Factor Authentication (Google Authenticator) plugin for Wordpress is free for 1 user forever.
 Limited Authentication methods are included in the free version of plugin.
 Telephony credits are needed for certain authentication methods like Phone Verification, OTP over SMS.
 In order to protect more accounts or use enterprise features, you need to upgrade to premium version of plugin.
 Besides including all authentication methods, it has inline registration for all users, user management dashboard access, remember device, manage device profiles, customize options for email and sms templates,custom redirect after login,customize Security Questions (KBA) customized UI for login screens etc. You can upgrade to premium version of plugin to have these features.

 Customized solutions and Active support is available.
 Email us at info@miniorange.com or call at +1 9786589387.

 Ability to define trusted locations, trusted time of access and User behavior rules are supported.
 Email us at info@miniorange.com or call at +1 9786589387.

 Single Sign on into any cloud application E.g Google Apps, Salesforce, Office 365, Box, DropBox etc are supported.
-Check out 3000+ apps that are supported here http://miniorange.com/single-sign-on-sso
+Check out 3000+ apps that are supported here https://miniorange.com/single-sign-on-sso

 miniOrange supports 15+ authentication methods.
-For a complete list of authentication methods please visit http://miniorange.com/strong_auth .
-If you want to have any other 2-factor for your WordPress site, <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
+For a complete list of authentication methods please visit https://miniorange.com/strong_auth .
+If you want to have any other 2-factor for your WordPress site, <a href="https://miniorange.com/contact" target="_blank">Contact us</a>.

 * One time passcodes (OTP) over SMS
 * OTP over Email